 Right sourcing opinions

 Many attorneys have the misguided belief that consulting the highest degreed expert or specialist will increase the viability of an intake.
 Unfortunately, this is not so.
-You canshutterstock_40741615 put lipstick on a pig or view it through rose colored glasses, but in the end, it is still a pig.
+You can put lipstick on a pig or view it through rose colored glasses, but in the end, it is still a pig.
 Choosing the right source of opinions for initial case reviews dramatically reduces the annual cost of cases that are declined.
 Having a lower intake cost also unburdens the firm from trying to make chicken salad out of chicken scratch just to break even on a case that should have never been be filed.

 ADROIT® MLR specializes in these concepts.